 - If kube-apiserver disables the unprotected port, this vulnerability has medium severity and is scored 5.4.

-- Host that are connected to the same VSwitch as the target host
+- Hosts that are connected to the same VSwitch as the vulnerable host

-- Containers that run on the target host
+- Containers that run on the vulnerable host

 - Do not open the unprotected port of kube-apiserver.
 The default unprotected port is 8080.
 By default, this port is disabled.

 - Run the following command to configure an iptables rule for each node in the cluster.

 This rule blocks traffic that is sent from other nodes to 127.0.0.1.

 iptables -I INPUT --dst 127.0.0.0/8 ! --src 127.0.0.0/8 -m conntrack ! --ctstate RELATED,ESTABLISHED,DNAT -j DROP